Trying to decide between the cities of Split and Dubrovnik for your upcoming Croatian adventure? I get it, it’s a tough call!

 Which destination has the best food?
 Split or Dubrovnik

-Though Croatia isn’t particularly known for its culinary scene, given that Split and Dubrovnik are two of the largest Croatian cities, there are excellent food experiences to be had in both Split and Dubrovnik.
+Croatia isn’t particularly known for its culinary scene.
+However, because Split and Dubrovnik are two of the largest Croatian cities, there are excellent food experiences to be had in both Split and Dubrovnik.

 Still, I have to give this one to Dubrovnik.
 For even more fun, check out this traditional Dalmatian cooking class!